 In moderate climates with clean air, like beach towns, we like building envelopes that are NOT tight.
 We like lots of open windows for airflow.
 We don’t rely on heating the air to make people comfortable – we use radiant heating instead.

 Next to the Pacific Ocean, the air is extremely clean.
-After all, it has passed all the way from China over the water and lost most of any pollution it once had.
+After all, it has passed all the way from Hawaii over the water and lost most of any pollution it once had.
 Ventilation in our buildings clears any “off-gassing” from building materials, cooking odors, excessive moisture, etc. We heat our floors to a temperature of about 80 degrees so no matter what the temperature of the outside ventilation air is, the occupants feel toasty.
 The radiant floors heat the solid objects in the room (like people) rather than the air.
 The equipment to make all this work is simple, time-proven, and long lived.